How to do tenant background checks without having to hire a private investigator (PI).

 Hiring a professional property management company allows you to get all the above-mentioned services.
 Plus, you save time by:

-- Letting a professional do everything to find good tenants;
+- Letting a professional do everything to find good prospective tenants;

 - Collect deposits and rents;